USPM is taking this time to share information and resources in an effort to bring awareness to this difficult topic.

 Risk Factors for Suicide

 Research has found that more than half of people (54%) who died by suicide did not have a known mental health condition.
-There were other factors that may have put a person at risk of suicide, including:
+Other things may have put a person at risk of suicide, including:

-- Intoxication – more than one in three people who die from suicide are found to be under the influence
+- More than one in three people who die from suicide are found to be under the influence.

-Suicide Prevention Awareness Month provides us with a time to collectively spark conversations for awareness about this topic, but suicide prevention is important to address year-round.
-Everyone can help prevent suicide – because all it takes is just one conversation to change a life. #SuicidePrevention #StigmaFree #moregoodyears
+Suicide prevention is important to address year-round…everyone can help prevent suicide – because all it takes is just one conversation to change a life. #SuicidePrevention #StigmaFree. #moregoodyears

 Written by: Sonia Rosemond, USPM Marketing Content Designer